jldengra/RepData_PeerAssessment1/PA1_template.md

 ### 2. Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

-In the sample plot that was provided in the repository, the **interval** variable is used in the x-axis without being transformed to provide equally distant interval identifiers.
-Being aware that the provided interval identifiers are not uniformly distant across the x axis, I make use of the variable *startingminute* that I added to fix this problem.
+In the sample plot that was provided in the repository, the **interval** variable was used in the x-axis without being transformed to provide equally distant interval identifiers.
+Being aware that the provided interval identifiers are not uniformly distant across the x axis, I make use of the variable **startingminute** that I added to fix this problem.

 ```r